imabdul/NodeJS-FrontEnd-GumballMachine/README.md

 Nodeclipse is free open-source project that grows with your contributions.

+ABOUT PROJECT:
-About Project:  Developed Front-End in Express Framework [Nodejs] and hosted on OpenShift.
-Grails exposed the Clear-Db [MySQL] database as REST Services that is hosted on Pivotal Cloud Foundry in above version.
+Developed Front-End in Express Framework [Nodejs] and hosted on OpenShift.
+Other Grails application exposed its Clear-Db [MySQL] database as REST Services that is hosted on Pivotal Cloud Foundry for transactions.